 1. Invest in grammar-checking software, such as Grammarly, Ginger, or ProWritingAid.
 Although this doesn’t replace having a human editor check your work (no editing software can replace professional editing), Grammarly will help you keep track of your errors and...Read More

 1. Spend more time researching your target audience.
 Be clear about who your target audience is and what frustrates them.
-Focus on why your audience need you, and stick to one audience from start to finish.
-Don’t confuse your reader by covering everything under the...Read More
+Focus on why your audience needs you, and stick to one audience from start to finish.
+Don’t confuse your reader by covering everything under...Read More

 1. Print out your work.
 Screens tire the eye, causing you to gloss over errors.
 Editors often print everything out so that they can catch errors better.
 2. Use a blank sheet of paper to cover up all text except for one line.
 By looking at one line at one time, you...Read More

 Shana Murph is a dedicated and experienced professional writer and career editor with over twenty years of experience in the industry.
 Throughout her exceptional career, Shana has worked for a number of major education and Christian book publishers as an editor and project manager, in addition to maintaining a successful freelance career.